 Innovation in business workflows and technologies has been a fixture of advanced business practice.
 But, before going all-in for the latest technological implementation, chasing a new-fangled acronym, it helps to stand back and reassess the quantum of improvement you’d eventually get.
-Even deeper analysis is needed to figure out whether a business needs new developments from the ground up or merely an enhancement of existing structure and features.
+An even deeper analysis is needed to figure out whether a business needs new developments from the ground up or merely an enhancement of existing structures and features.

-Yet another example of a Brownfield project are existing AppExchange apps.
-It’s collaboration with customers doesn’t end with a launch as a managed package.
-To meet the ever-changing needs of customers, the app’s existing functionalities are redefined over and over to work well with changes made to Salesforce with each release.
+Yet another example of a Brownfield project is the existing AppExchange apps.
+Its collaboration with customers doesn’t end with a launch as a managed package.
+To meet customers’ ever-changing needs, the app’s existing functionalities are redefined over and over to work well with changes made to Salesforce with each release.

-In Greenfield, time constraints are more relaxed and come with no limitations to work with existing systems or infrastructure.
-Everything starts from afresh, and demands more time investment in comparison to Brownfield.
-Development is also accelerated using updated code libraries that tend to be compatible with other technology from the time out-of-the box.
-When it comes to a Brownfield approach though, the implementation or development project takes comparatively little time as teams tend to have everything set up beforehand.
+In Greenfield, time constraints are more relaxed and come with no limitations to working with existing systems or infrastructure.
+Everything starts from afresh and demands more time investment in comparison to Brownfield.
+Development is also accelerated using updated code libraries that tend to be compatible with other technology from the time out of the box.
+When it comes to a Brownfield approach, the Salesforce implementation or development project takes comparatively little time as teams tend to have everything set up beforehand.

 Greenfield approach provides enough scope for customization to achieve desired results out of Salesforce CRM.
 Without any limitation of previous architecture, the process can be initiated in the desired direction and tailored based on business requirements.